samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.md

 Because for all its exciting progress, maybe AI will always fall short of that final frame: the breath before a character speaks, the pause that tells a story without words.
 That's why only Miyazaki can make us feel what Ghibli movies do and AI can only lean into that nostalgia as a commodity.

 **That’s not something you can prompt.
 The pause before the line still belongs to us.
 Maybe, that’s what makes art… *art*.**

+*The views expressed in this article are solely my own and do not reflect those of any current or past employers or affiliated organizations.*